alexkahn/learnyoujavascript/chapter1.md

 # Chapter the First
 ## Preliminary Ideas

 JavaScript is an implementation of ECMAScript, a standardized browser scripting language that powers all aspects of the WWW.
 What exactly does JavaScript do?
-It adds behavior to web pages, it allows you to do things asyncronously, it allows you to store things on the client, in short: JavaScript allows you to program the web.
+It adds behavior to web pages, it allows you to do things asynchronously, it allows you to store things on the client, in short: JavaScript allows you to program the web.

 What are all these words that people use?
 - Node: a stand-alone (no browser) JavaScript interpreter (thing that runs your code) built out of Chrome.
-It's wicked fast and built to do things asyncronously.
+It's wicked fast and built to do things asynchronously.

 - jQuery: jQuery is a library (a bunch of files with code in them like yours) that turns ugly, annoying JavaScript into nice, elegant JavaScript.